Faster Exact Exchange for Solids via occ-RI-K: Application to Combinatorially Optimized Range-Separated Hybrid Functionals for Simple Solids with Pseudopotentials Near the Basis Set Limit: Computational details

 \section{Computational details}

 We consider a total of 12 density functionals in this work.
 There are seven global hybrid (GH) functionals and four range separated hybrid (RSH) functionals, with a range of different amount of exact exchange and year of development.
 For GGA GH functionals, B3LYP,\cite{Becke1993Apr} PBE0,\cite{Perdew1996Dec} revPBE0,\cite{Zhang1998Jan} and B97-3\cite{Keal2005Sep} were considered.
 For mGGA GH functionals, M06-2X,\cite{Zhao2008May} MN15,\cite{Yu2016Jul} and SCAN0\cite{Hui2016Jan} were considered.
 For RSH functionals, we consider a short-range functional (HSE\cite{Heyd2003May,Krukau2006Dec,Heyd2006Jun,Henderson2008May}) and four long-range corrected density functionals (CAM-B3LYP,\cite{Yanai2004Jul} $\omega$B97X-rV,\cite{Mardirossian2014May} $\omega$B97M-rV,\cite{Mardirossian2016Jun}CAM-QTP01\cite{Jin2016Jul}).
 We do not consider dispersion corrections such as D2, D3, and D3(BJ)\cite{Grimme2006Nov,Grimme2010Apr,Grimme2011May} in this work because they do not affect the band gaps at all.
 In practical applications besides the band gap, all of the aforementioned functionals, except $\omega$B97X-rV and $\omega$B97M-rV, should be supplemented by dispersion corrections.
+All our calculations were performed with a development version of Q-Chem.\cite{Epifanovsky2021Aug} For relatively well studied functionals, PBE0 and HSE, we compare our band gaps against literature values in Refs. \citenum{Garza2016Oct,Borlido2019Sep} and found an excellent agreement (see \cref{fig:tran}).

 We summarize these functionals in \cref{tab:func} along with their fraction of short-range ($c_{x,\text{sr}}$) and long-range ($c_{x,\text{lr}}$) exact exchange.
 One key feature of $\omega$B97X-rV, $\omega$B97M-rV, and CAM-QTP01 is that they include the long-range exact exchange contribution up to 100$\%$.
 Intuitively, this can be worrisome for band gap applications because in the long-range there is no Coulomb screening present in the method (like in Hartree-Fock theory).
 Another interesting remark about CAM-QTP01 is that this is an RSH functional fitted to experimental ionization potentials, which may be a useful property for improving the band gaps.\cite{Jin2016Jul} We will see how these manifest in the band gap benchmark later.